Didine a French West Indies Souvenir Doll

 Hair, Eyes, Mouth: The head is covered with a Madras plaid tignon.
 The brown eyes are painted.
 The mouth is closed.

-Clothes: Wears a traditional costume of the French West Indies of vibrant Madras plaids.
-The dress has an attached slip and undergarment; wears gold-tone beaded earrings.
+Clothes: Didine wears a traditional French West Indies costume of vibrant Madras plaids.
+The dress has an attached slip and an undergarment.
+Didine wears gold-tone beaded earrings.
 The feet are bare.

-Other: Didine is a French West Indies souvenir doll made in France.
+Other: Didine is a French West Indies souvenir doll.
 The hang tag is written in French and English.
 The English text on the back of the hang tag reads, “Exact reproduction original costumes of Caribbee.
 Dressed in Caribbee.”
-Sandra Dogue dolls are notable higher-end French-made vintage souvenir dolls sold in the French West Indies, specifically Martinique.
+Sandra Dogue dolls are notably higher-end vintage souvenir dolls sold in the French West Indies, specifically Martinique.

 Gallery